-This article was written by Carnegie Mellon University men's basketball coach Andrew Garcia, and is going to cover developing coach to player relationships.
+This article was written by Chatham University men's basketball head coach Andrew Garcia, and is going to cover developing coach to player relationships.

 This article is written by Mike McGarvey of Colgate University and is going talk about developing good player habits with your basketball team.

 This article is going to talk about the importance of developing mental toughness and show some different ways to work on it.

 The following ideas can be applied to developing post play in basketball at any level, and are the building blocks that can help a post player increase their production regardless of skill set.